-This is one of those records that sounds so lush and so wonderful that you think that listening to it on repeat would begin to erode its charms.
-Well, take it from me repeated listens only serve to reinforce those first impressions – it is an album of songs that billow, that drift but which have thundercracks to keep them on track, I swooned on first listen and I’m swooning still.
-It starts with Western Cold Wind which starts like many country rock songs; the first marker of the quality that comes are the vocals which are like walking into a warm room from the freezing cold, the burbles of organ percolating nicely and then a shower of pedal steel arrives – and if that wasn’t enough – here come the guitars splintering into the cosmos.
+This is one of those records that sounds so lush and wonderful that you think that listening to it on repeat would begin to erode its charms.
+Well, take it from me: repeated listens only serve to reinforce those first impressions.
+It’s an album of songs that billow, that drift, but which have thundercracks to keep them on track.
+I swooned on first listen and I’m swooning still.
+It starts with ‘Western Cold Wind’ which starts like many country rock songs; the first marker of the quality that comes are the vocals which are like walking into a warm room from the freezing cold, the burbles of organ percolating nicely before a shower of pedal steel arrives – and if that wasn’t enough – here come the guitars splintering into the cosmos.
 She sounds like an alliance of Mazzy Star and Slowdive – now imagine that, and it gets better.

-Lost Battles begins with the steel guitar and acoustic guitar and coalesces into a beautiful swell of a chorus; Trapped in the Fog hurtles along more familiar country roads.
-Unamed starts with droplets of electric guitar dripping into a pool of acoustic guitar providing gossamer backing, the drums and bass arrive and the song simmers until it breaks out, falls back and then really takes off with a blend of steel and electric guitar that is as moreish as the first hit of crack.
+‘Lost Battles’ begins with the steel guitar and acoustic guitar and coalesces into a beautiful swell of a chorus; ‘Trapped In The Fog’ hurtles along more familiar country roads.
+‘Unnamed’ starts with droplets of electric guitar dripping into a pool of acoustic guitar providing gossamer backing; the drums and bass arrive and the song simmers until it breaks out, falls back and then really takes off with a blend of steel and electric guitar that is as moreish as the first hit of crack.
 It’s the sort of thing I can happily get lost in but sadly the song last only six minutes, with the compensation that there’s more to come, much more.

-Candles flickers for a few minutes before flames of guitar light it up.
-It’s not all long form drift, the poppy Come Closer has other charms, a vocal that seduces matched to a tune that has a honeyed core and at two and a half minutes it does what it needs to and finishes.
-The closer Keep On Fallin’ is where everything does have a kind of narcoticised haze, the wispy whispery vocals; a perfect accompaniment to autumn leaves drifting slowly to the floor, it finds the perfect way to close the record with a joyous minute of swelling guitars and pedal steel.
+‘Candles’ flickers for a few minutes before flames of guitar light it up.
+It’s not all long form drift – the poppy ‘Come Closer’ has other charms including a vocal that seduces, matched to a tune that has a honeyed core and at two and a half minutes it does what it needs to and finishes.
+The closer ‘Keep On Fallin’ is where everything does have a kind of narcoticised haze, the wispy whispery vocals; an ideal accompaniment to autumn leaves drifting slowly to the floor, it finds the perfect way to close the record with a joyous minute of swelling guitars and pedal steel.
 The only sensible thing to do is to press play and cycle through the whole thing again.
 It’s a joyous experience.